A Quantum Bayes' Rule and Related Inference: Introduction

+The analysis above suggests that the Bayesian update $\pi(\theta)\mapsto\pi(\theta|x)$ can be realized by first carrying out the instrumental update $\rho\mapsto\rho_{\{(\cdot,x)\}}$ and then applying Born's rule.
+In other words, through embedding, the update of a prior distribution according to Bayes' rule can be identified with the update of a prior normal state (describing a quantum system) according to a L$\mathrm{\ddot u}$ders instrument (describing a specific family of measurements).
+We assert that this is also true for the general version of Bayesian update and will give a proof in Sect.\ref{sec3}.

+Quantum theory has been used outside of physics for quite some time.
+In cognition, decision-making and even economics, quantum theory excels at modeling non-commutative phenomena.
+Recently, \cite{bib33} successfully modeled both Question Order Effect and Response Replicability Effect in human cognition with a quantum system, suggesting that human cognitive processes are probably similar to the evolution of quantum states.
+In classical Bayesian inference, a Bayesian's knowledge of an object is modeled by a classical system and Bayes' rule tells a Bayesian how to update her knowledge of an object based on observations.
+Since there is evidence that quantum system models human cognition better, we wonder if there is a quantum analogue of Bayes' rule together with a quantum analogue of Bayesian inference, in which a Bayesian's knowledge of an object is modeled by a quantum system.

+To the best of our knowledge, although a few attempts have been made to quantize Bayes' rule \cite{bib9,bib10,bib12,bib13,bib14,bib15}, there is still no research addressing a quantum analogue of Bayesian inference.
+In the following we will briefly review these articles.

-In \cite{bib9} a quantum version of Bayes rule for statistical inference is stated and a simple general derivation within the framework of generalized measurements is given.
-In \cite{bib10} the Bayes rule is generalized to the case when the prior is a density matrix and the data likelihood a covariance matrix.
-In \cite{bib11} the Bayes rule is compared with the quantum state reduction.
-In \cite{bib12} a new Bayes rule for updating the prior density matrix is developed and both the classical and the new Bayes rule are motivated by a minimum relative entropy principle, where the Kullback-Leibler's version gives the classical Bayes rule and the Umegaki's version the new Bayes rule.
-Based on the notion of operator valued measure and quantum random variable, a quantum analogue of Bayes rule are introduced in \cite{bib13}.
-In \cite{bib14} a graphical framework for Bayesian statistical inference that is sufficiently general to accommodate not just the standard case but also the proposals for a theory of quantum Bayesian inference wherein one considers density operators rather than probability distributions as representative of degrees of belief is given.
-A new derivation of the quantum Bayes rule and some generalizations, using the quantum maximum entropy method is given in \cite{bib15}.
+In \cite{bib9}, a quantum analogue of Bayes' rule is proposed and the exact condition with respect to the validity of it is explored.
+Bayes' rule is generalized in \cite{bib10} with the prior being a density matrix and the likelihood being a covariance matrix.
+In \cite{bib12}, an inherently diagrammatic formulation of quantum Bayes' rule is proposed and a necessary and sufficient condition for the existence of Bayesian inverse in the setting of finite-dimensional $C^{*}$-algebras is provided.
+A quantum analogue of Bayes' rule is put forward in \cite{bib13} based on the notion of operator valued measure and quantum random variable.
+The graphical framework for Bayesian inference raised in \cite{bib14} is sufficiently general to cover both the standard case and the proposals for quantum Bayesian inference in which the degrees of belief are considered to be represented by density operators instead of probability distributions.
+The approach of maximizing quantum relative entropy is followed in \cite{bib15} to study a quantum analogue of Bayes' rule, resulting in some generalizations.